IRL

 Are you sure you want to delete this message?

 Sex can be many things and we can get really hung up on what "counts" as sex.
 Sometimes people talk about it like they're refereeing a footy game ("was it in?").
-Some people think sex is only penetration (a penis in a vagina or anus) but really, any sexual act can be called sex and how we define it is up to each of us as individuals.
-Here are a few things that may fall under the "sex" category for you:
+Some people think sex is only penetration (like a penis in a vagina or anus) but really, any sexual act can be called sex and how we define it is up to each of us as individuals.
+Here are a few things that may fall under the "sex" category:

-When it comes to sex, no matter who you are, EVERYONE involved needs to give enthusiastic consent.
-That means everyone says "yes, I definitely want to do these things with you!"
-Everyone involved needs to feel safe to say "no" or "stop" or "I'm not into that but I AM into that".
+When it comes to sex, no matter who you are, EVERYONE involved needs to seek, give, and receive consent.
+That means everyone actively chooses and genuinely wants to be involved.
+Consent can be expressed verbally—like saying, "Yes, I want to do this with you"—or through body language, such as pulling someone close, making eye contact, or showing enjoyment through sounds.
+It's a whole body message.
+Consent isn't just a one-time thing at the start - it needs to be ongoing throughout any sexual activity.
+Everyone involved needs to feel safe to say "no" or "stop" or "I'm not into that but I am into that".

-And no matter how horny you are, if you get a "no" or a "slow down" from a sex partner you must respect that!
+And no matter how horny you are, if you get a "no" or a "slow down" from a sex partner, you must respect it!
 Sex is the best when everyone is having a good time, not when they feel pressured (trust us).

 Read about it here.

-There are legal definitions of sex that we all need to know.
-This includes the legal age of consent and what sexual assault or coercion looks like.
+Sex isn't just about fun.
+There are important laws about sex that everyone should know.
+This includes the legal age of consent, what consent looks like, rules around drugs and alcohol, what counts as sexual assault or pressure, and other laws that help keep people safe.
 We go into more detail about those things here.

 You successfully shared the app